-In the Monroe County area outside the City of Rochester, there also have been large population changes -most obvious of which is a 55% increase in total population and a 374% increase in the non-white population over the past decade.
+In the Monroe County area outside the City of Rochester, there also have been large population changes --most obvious of which is a 55% increase in total population and a 374% increase in the non-white population over the past decade.
 However, in 1970, the non-whites still only comprised 1% of the County population outside the City while non-whites constituted 17.6% of the City of Rochester population.
-While there were population increases in all age categories across the board, most significant changes occurred in the 19-20 year group
+While there were population increases in all age categories across the board, most significant changes occurred in the 19-20 year group which showed a 215% increase from 1960 to 1970.

 Rochester and Monroe County have experienced an increase in the standard of living as evidenced by the rising income, educational levels, and value of services as expressed in rental and housing prices.
-This increase in wealth has taken place among all the population segments studied -- although the white population has maintained higher standards of living than the minorities, this differential appears to be narrowing in most cases.
+This increase in wealth has taken place among all the population segments studied - although the white population has maintained higher standards of living than the minorities, this differential appears to be narrowing in most cases.